Eastside Transit Corridor: Overview

-Proposed routings and modes of Phase 2
+Proposed routings and modes

 The Transit Corridor Project was originally proposed as a light rail route along Washington Boulevard.
 Metro studied three alternatives during its Initial Operating Study: along California State Route 60, the original concept to Whittier, and a project that built both routings.
 The combined routes would have served the communities of Montebello, Commerce, Pico Rivera, Monterey Park, South El Monte, South San Gabriel, Rosemead, Santa Fe Springs and Whittier in the east side of the county.
-All alternatives begin at the Gold Line's Atlantic Station and head east.
+All alternatives begin at the E Line's Atlantic station and head east.

 Metro ruled out the SR 60 Freeway and combined alternative, leaving just the Washington Boulevard alternative for further consideration and study.
 A new maintenance yard is included as part of the extension.

 During the Initial Operating Segment study, Metro concluded that Alternative 1 and 3 would interfere with future SR 60 expansions.
 Metro would have to buy some property and remove homes needed for a maintenance facility yard, as no large vacant lots were found.
-In February 2020, Metro staff recommended Alternative 2, removing the route along the SR 60 freeway (Alternative one) from further consideration, therefore also eliminating Alternative three in the process.
+In February 2020, Metro staff recommended Alternative 2, removing the route along the SR 60 freeway (Alternative 1) from further consideration, therefore also eliminating Alternative 3 in the process.
 Metro will focus on further studying and building the Washington Boulevard alternative.

 Route selection: Alternative 2

+On April 25, 2024, Metro published the final environmental impact report (EIR) for the project, pending certification from its board of directors.
+Metro is also seeking to clear the project under the National Environmental Policy Act (NEPA) to qualify it for federal grant money.
+On May 23, 2024, the Metro board of directors certified the final EIR at a board meeting.